Keto Chicken Marsala

 - Chicken Broth – also called chicken stock in some countries.

-- Heavy Cream – heavy whipping cream, or coconut cream for a low-carb keto dairy-free option.
+- Heavy Cream – heavy cream or coconut cream for a low-carb keto dairy-free option.

 - Finely Grated Parmesan – I used a block of fresh Italian Parmesan and grated it with the smaller attachment of my hand grater.